Chips Ahoy (film)

 Chips Ahoy is a Walt Disney-produced animated CinemaScope theatrical short.
 It was released to theaters on February 24, 1956, and was the second to last Disney cartoon to be distributed by RKO Radio Pictures.
 It is also the second to last regular Disney theatrical cartoon to feature Donald Duck in a starring role and the final appearance of Chip 'n' Dale in The Golden Age of Animation and their final appearance overall, until the 1959 Walt Disney Presents television special "The Adventures of Chip 'n' Dale".
-It was reissued in 1985 to accompany The Black Cauldron.
+It was also re-released to theaters on July 24, 1985 to accompany The Black Cauldron.